benrodenhaeuser/benrodenhaeuser.github.io/_drafts/understanding-sinatra.md

 ## Introduction

-> We are going to develop our toy version of Sinatra in a number of iterations, starting "tiny", and building towards "small".
-This corresponds to how I built Frankie, too, even though this blog post makes the process perhaps appear a little more orderly than it really was.
+This post …

-> While the Frankie code shown here is not lifted *verbatim* from the Sinatra code base, I do follow the Sinatra model very very closely.
+While the Frankie code shown here is not lifted *verbatim* from the Sinatra code base, I do follow the Sinatra model very very closely.
 The aim is not to be original.
 To the contrary, it’s to understand Sinatra by building it from scratch.

 Here is what we will be covering: